 Here are the main facts and statistics you need to know about smartphones in 2023:

 To understand the influence of smartphones in the modern world, you need to understand just how much money moves from smartphones, and due to smartphones.
 Mobile app stores bring in billions each year (more information to follow), and investments don’t stop for new potential innovations in both the hardware and software spaces, if only in the hope of being on the ground floor of the next new Tinder or Pokémon Go.
 Much like computers and the internet in general caused a boom a few decades ago, smartphones are the place for many to invest.

 Here are the main statistics you should know about the smartphone industry in general:

-- Comparatively, 4.78 billion people (or a little more than 61 percent of the world’s population) have a mobile phone of some sort.
+- Comparatively, 7.10 billion people have a mobile phone of some sort.
 Exactly how quickly they’ll shift to a smartphone remains to be seen, but it will likely be as soon as they can afford it and have access to the technology.

-- Based on predictions by GSMA, by 2025 we will have 5.8 billion mobile users across the world.
+- Based on predictions, by 2025 we will have 7.49 billion mobile users across the world.
 As a reminder, such a level of connectivity is unprecedented.

-- Eventually, we can expect the trend to stop based on the fact that there will be no one left to sell a smartphone to for the first time, but if you go under the assumption that 300 million people first got smartphones in 2019, that’s more than 800,000 people getting a smartphone for the first time each day.
+- Eventually, we can expect the trend to stop based on the fact that there will be no one left to sell a smartphone to for the first time, but there are still hundreds of thousands of people getting a smartphone for the first time each day.

 - What does that say about production rates and the supply chains necessary to satisfy that demand, not even counting people who need or want to replace their smartphones (as happens every few years)?